GACI/ARHR2 Awareness Day is February 1st

-GACI is a rare disease which occurs in roughly 1/200,000 births.
-The survival statistics for GACI are currently estimated to be around 50%, with the most critical period being the child’s first 6 months of life.
-The length of time from symptom onset to proper diagnosis of a rare disease is currently 4.8 years.
-Most doctors have never even heard of Generalized Arterial Calcification of Infancy….and an infant born with GACI does not have 4.8 years to wait for proper diagnosis.
+GACI is a rare disease that occurs in roughly 1 in every 64,000 pregnancies.
+The survival statistics for GACI are currently estimated to be around 50%, with the most critical period being the child’s first six months of life.
+The length of time from symptom onset to the proper diagnosis of a rare disease is currently 4.8 years.
+Most doctors have never even heard of Generalized Arterial Calcification of Infancy….and an infant born with GACI does not have 4.8 years to wait for a proper diagnosis.

 Early diagnosis leads to earlier treatment options.
 Early diagnosis saves lives.
 So we are actively working to spread our message.
 This is our motivation for having GACI/ARHR2 Awareness Day!